Jaymon/.bash/README.md

 # .bash

-Handy bash shell aliases and functions that I've written/collected over the years
+Handy bash shell aliases and functions that I've written/collected over the years.

-These require bash version 4 or later
+These require bash version 4 or later.

-## How can update my Mac OS bash to the newest version?
+## How can I update my Mac OS bash to the newest version?

 First thing, you need to install [Homebrew](http://brew.sh/):